DanielTC342/Re_Zero_NLP_Project/README.md

 - Use consolidated memories to generate contextually coherent and emotionally consistent responses

 #### Proposed phases
-1. **Entity & Relation Extraction:** Identify characters, objects, places, and events from the narrative
+1. **Entity and Relation Extraction:** Identify characters, objects, places, and events from the narrative
-2. **Temporal & Causal Ordering:** Structure episodes chronologically and infer causal connections
+2. **Temporal and Causal Ordering:** Structure episodes chronologically and infer causal connections
 3. **Emotion Tagging:** Annotate scenes with affective or emotional labels (e.g., joy, guilt, fear)
 4. **Knowledge Graph Construction:** Build a graph-based structure connecting events, entities, and emotions

 #### Expected outcome
-- A prototype of **narrative-semantic memory**, where the agent not only recalls events but also understands their meaning and emotional context — a first step toward *character-level narrative reasoning*.
+- A prototype of **narrative-semantic memory**, where the system not only recalls events but also understands their meaning and emotional context.

 ### 2. Adaptive Memory Management
 **Timeline:** To Be Defined.